vankessel/vankessel.github.io/blog/_posts/2019-06-22-disproving-quantum-immortality.md

 If the many-worlds interpretation is true, then the second assumption must be false.

-Under every possibility, quantum immortality is eliminated.
+Under every possibility quantum immortality is eliminated.

 ## A Final Thought